Are Class Action Waivers in Non-Management Employment Arbitration Agreements Enforceable? U.S. Supreme Court to Decide Circuit Split this FallPDF

 The Fourth Circuit has not addressed this issue yet, although it has held that the availability of class arbitration under the terms of the arbitration agreement is a question for the Court, not the arbitrator, to decide (see Del Webb Communities, Inc. v.
 Carlson, No. 15-1385 (4th Cir.
 March 28, 2016)).
 North Carolina courts have not addressed the NLRA waiver issue, nor are they likely to have the opportunity, although the North Carolina Court of Appeals previously has followed U.S. Supreme Court precedent when holding that contractual waivers of class proceedings in arbitration agreements are permitted in North Carolina (see Torrence v.
 Nationwide Budget Fin., 232 N.C.
 App.
 307, 753 S.E.2d 802 (2014)).

-Visit our Carolinas Class Action Blog for more information about this case and additional class action and collective action developments throughout the Carolinas.
+Visit our Class Actions Brief blog for more information about this case and additional class action and collective action developments throughout the Carolinas.
 For more information regarding class actions generally and the arbitration agreements in particular, please contact a member of Robinson Bradshaw's Employment and Labor Practice Group.